Westfield Old Orchard

-Westfield Old Orchard, formerly Old Orchard Shopping Center, is an upscale shopping mall in the Chicago metropolitan area.
+Westfield Old Orchard, formerly Old Orchard Shopping Center, is a shopping center in the Chicago metropolitan area.
 It is located in Skokie, Illinois.
-Anchor stores include Nordstrom and Macy's.
+The shopping center features the traditional retailers Macy's and Nordstrom, in addition to a CMX luxury cinema.
+The mall features prominent specialty retailers such as Vineyard Vines, Madewell, Anthropologie, Fabletics, Kendra Scott, Tory Burch, and Warby Parker.

 History

-Westfield Old Orchard opened in October 1956 with Marshall Field and Company, Saks Fifth Avenue, and The Fair Department Store.
-Fair was renamed to Montgomery Ward in 1964.
+The huge Marshall Field & Company anchor store was the first portion of the mall to open, on October 22, 1956.
+The Old Orchard Shopping Center itself opened on October 25, 1956, while a second anchor department store, The Fair, opened on November 1, 1956.
+A third anchor store, Saks Fifth Avenue, opened on November 6, 1958.
+The Fair was renamed Montgomery Ward in 1964.
 Two parking structures, the North and West Garages, were built in 1978.
 Saks Fifth Avenue moved to a larger location in 1978, selling their previous store to Lord & Taylor.

+Since many prospective tenants wanted to be near Marshall Field's, the anchor was placed in the center of the site.